-We have 60 councillors in Basingstoke and Deane.
-Each year, a third of these positions are up for election.
+We have 54 councillors in Basingstoke and Deane across 18 borough wards.
+Each year, one councillor seat in each ward will be up for election.
 This occurs for three consecutive years with a rest period on the fourth year.

 Candidates must be qualified to stand for election.
 The Local Government Act 1972, Section 79, sets out the qualifications for standing as a candidate and the grounds for disqualification of a candidate.

 To stand as a candidate at any election a nomination paper must be submitted.
-The nomination paper gives details of name, address and political description (if any).
-You can download a nomination paper here.
+The nomination paper includes your name, address and political description (if any).
+You can contact the Electoral Services team for a nomination pack.

-Before you can be accepted as a candidate you must get 10 electors (one proposer, one seconder and eight assenters) to sign the nomination paper.
+Before you can be accepted as a candidate you must get 2 electors (one proposer, one seconder) to sign the nomination paper.
 Your subscribers must be on the Basingstoke and Deane electoral register that is in force on the 25th working day before the poll.
 If someone signs your nomination paper and they are not included on the relevant Register of Electors, the paper will not be valid.

 If you are standing as a candidate, please take a look at the Guidance for Candidates and Agents at Local Elections for further information.